isomerpages/nlb-learning/_sustainability/Adults Seniors/Content.md

 <h4>Videos</h4>
 <h5>1.
 What is a Green Economy?</h5>
 <p>Still confused about how the green economy works?
-Get started in understanding its advantages and how the green economy differs from our current economic model here!Still confused about how the green economy works?
+Get started in understanding its advantages and how the green economy differs from our current economic model here!
+Still confused about how the green economy works?
 Get started in understanding its advantages and how the green economy differs from our current economic model here!</p>
 <div class="bp-youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VkOtfvhtawA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>
 Source: <a href="https://www.youtube.com/embed/VkOtfvhtawA" target="_blank">What is a Green Economy?</a> (2020, July 6). <i>Greenpeace UK.</i> Retrieved 2021, September 15